 When it comes to installing insulation, there are several safety factors to consider, such as wearing protective gear and keeping insulation far enough away from recessed lights.
 Having professionals handle this project helps reduce the risk of injury or damage to your home.

-If you have questions about attic insulation, please contact Sherlock Heating & Air Conditioning.
+If you have questions about attic insulation, please contact Sherlock Plumbing, Heating & Air.
 We’ve been providing high-quality, dependable HVAC services in the greater San Diego area since 2002.